interlay/interlay.github.io/docs/guides/lending.md

 ![The Lending page](../_assets/img/guide/lending-page-initial.png)

-### 2. Obtain funds to pay the transaction fees and lend
+### 2. Bring tokens for lending and transaction fees

-You will need some of the native on-chain currency (KINT on Kintsugi, INTR on Interlay) to pay the transaction fee.
-Additionally, to prevent spam, you will need to place a small deposit which will be returned to you once the request has been completed.
+You will need some tokens to pay for transaction fees (KINT on Kintsugi, INTR on Interlay).
+Additionally, you also need tokens to deposit into the lending pool.

 <!-- tabs:start -->
 #### **Interlay**

 A list of exchanges with INTR listings can be found on [Coingecko](https://www.coingecko.com/en/coins/interlay).
+Those exchanges should also have the assets in the Interlay lending markets listed.

 #### **Kintsugi**

 A list of exchanges with KINT listings can be found on [Coingecko](https://www.coingecko.com/en/coins/kintsugi).
+Those exchanges should also have the assets in the Kintsugi lending markets listed.

 #### **Testnet**

-On testnet, you can obtain some test KINT/INTR by clicking on the "KINT/INTR Faucet" button on the right-hand side of the top bar.
+On testnet, you can obtain some tokens (KINT/INTR, KBTC/IBTC, KSM/DOT, USDT) by clicking on the "Tokens Faucet" button on the right-hand side of the top bar.
 <!-- tabs:end -->

-You may also want to [issue](guides/bridge.md#issue-ibtckbtc) some testnet IBTC/KBTC first, so you can then lend it.

 ### 3. Deposit to a lending market